hxtree/galaxyops/README.md

 # @galaxyops :milky_way:

-The @galaxyops offers a robust architecture for efficient project management and deployment on AWS.
-It empowers your domain-driven DevOps teams, guiding them through AWS with clarity and purpose, fostering a seamless journey toward operational excellence.
+@galaxyops is architecture whose goal is efficient project management and deployment on AWS.
+It empowers our domain-driven DevOps team, guiding them through AWS with clarity and purpose, fostering a seamless journey toward operational excellence.